Gumroad has gained a reputation in the creator economy as a place to sell stuff.

 Mighty Networks is a far better option for memberships and/or courses because it’s built for them.
 Don’t take our word for it, come try it free for 14 days!

-Another one of the Gumroad alternatives worth mentioning is Patreon.
+Another great Gumroad alternative is Patreon.
 Patreon is a platform for creators to monetize a following with.
 It’s best known for its patronage model – in which patrons can commit to supporting a creator they love.
 This meant that you could monetize anything on Patreon, as long as you can find enough people willing to support you.

 Over time, Patreon has evolved to include more than just donations though.
 Creators can set up tiered levels for supporters with rewards for each level.
 Often these rewards are things like appearances in an art project, extra content, time with the creator, or merch.
 There are a lot of different ways to be successful on Patreon.